roginfarrer/SmartClock/README.md

 # SmartClock

-### A notification-responsive clock widget for iOS
+A notification-responsive clock widget for iOS.

 ## Installation